turingschool/curriculum-site/module1/lessons/hashes.md

 ```

 </section>
-We call the name of the hash (or object) and then use bracket notation to query the key we want.
+We call the name of the hash and then use bracket notation to query the key we want.
 The return value of the above expression will be the value of the key, so in this case: `4`.